ethically-evil-projects/SEC567/README.md

 4. Edit the db.php file in the live section to match your credentials for the database.
 You could also elect to use server/environment variables as per the dev example if you wish.
 5. Access http://server/admin and sign up, verify your account and then log in.

 From here you can create your payloads, track your results and report on them.
+Note, we will periodically enhance the tool and we do accept changes - pull requests ahoy!

+## CTF Solutions
+The SEC567 class includes a reconnaissance, scanning and information re-use CTF.
+The solutions guide to the CTF for students that wish to continue working on the CTF after they have left the class is provided in the CTF folder.
+It is password protected and your instructor will provide you with the credentials to extract the archive.
+Please do not publish the solution and ruin the CTF for other students that may be having fun solving the challenge.